hats-finance/hats-contracts/docs/claims.md

    - `submitClaim` can only be called if no other active claim exists
    - emergencyPause must not be in effect
 1. **CHALLENGE** `challengeClaim(_claimId)`
-   - can only be called during the challengePeriod
+   - can only be called during the challenge period
    - only the `arbitrator` or the `registry.owner` can challenge a claim (the registry.owner functions here as a "challenger of last resort")
    - can only be called if the claim has not been challenged yet
-   - `_claimId` must be the id of the currently active claim
 1. **APPROVAL** `approveClaim(_claimId, bountyPercentage)`
-   - during the challengePeriod:
+   - during the challenge period and challenge timeout period:
-     - the claim must be challenged
-     - only the arbitrator can call `approveClaim` and can change the bountyPercentage if given the permission, until the challenge had timed out
+     - if the claim is challenged, and no more than `challengeTimoutPeriod` seconds have passed since the challenge, the arbitrator can call `approveClaim`.
+The arbitrator can change the bountyPercentage if given the permission
-   - after the challenge period:
+   - during the challenge timeout period:
      - if the claim was not challenged, anyone can call `approveClaim` and approve the claim.
-     - the bountyPercentage remains that as chosen by the committee
+In that case, the bountyPercentage remains that as chosen by the committee
-   - `_claimId` must be the id of the currently active claim
 1. **DISMISSAL** `dismissClaim(_claimId)`
+    - during the challenge period and challenge timeout period:
-   -  if a claim was challenged:
-      - before challengeTimeoutPeriod, only the arbitrator can dismiss the claim
+      - if the claim was challenged, the arbitrator can dismiss the claim
-      - after challengeTimeOutPeriod, anyone can dismiss the claim
-    - if the claim was never challenged, then after challengePeriod + challengeTimeoutPeriod, anyone can dismiss the claim
+    - after challengePeriod + challengeTimeoutPeriod, the claim is _expired_  and:
-   - `_claimId` must be the id of the currently active claim
+      - anyone can dismiss the claim

-During the time from submitting a claim to its resolution, the vault will be locked for withdrawals, and no new claims can be submitted
+During the time from submitting a claim to its resolution (i.e. approval or dismissal), the vault will be locked for withdrawals, and no new claims can be submitted

+## Relevant settings

+- `challengePeriod`: length of challlenge period, in seconds
+- `challengeTimeoutPeriod`: length of time a challenged claim can be approved
+- `arbitratorCanChangeBounty`: determines whether the arbitrator change the bounty amount when approving a claim